 A common cause of foul smell in a turtle’s tank is old food particles floating around in the tank.
 A turtle is prone to drop small food particles that are almost invisible to us.
 Those food particles will stay in the water.
 After a short time, they will start to create a bad smell as bacteria starts to grow on them.

 It is also important that you don’t over feed your turtle, as the leftover particles that your turtle doesn’t eat can cause the tank to stink.
-To learn more, check out my article on how much should you feed a turtle.
+It can also cause the water to get very cloudy, like the tank in my video below.

 With the passage of time, turtles will occasionally shed some of their skin.
 You might see some small transparent shreds of skin floating in the water.
 These shreds are one of the reasons for the bad smell in the turtle tank.